Fullara

 Fullara is a temple-town in Labpur CD Block in Bolpur subdivision of Birbhum district in West Bengal in India.
 It is situated near Labhpur.
 Fullara is about 30 km. from its nearest town Bolpur Shantiniketan.

 There is no image or idol in the Garbha griha in the temple, rather, a large stone (the symbol of Devi Sati) is worshiped there.
-It is also one of 51 shakti peethas.
+It is also one of 51 Shakta pithas.